 We also operate less formal apprenticeships schemes whereby individuals that are keen to progress throughout the business or into departments outside of their current job role can ‘trial’ other jobs.
 This involves setting objectives and training schedules specific to the individuals needs to enable them to experience, at first hand their elected positions.
 If the outcome is successful for both parties, then the business will support the individual’s desire to move as much as possible.

 Inntel is a SME and recognises the benefit of working with other SME’s especially those in our community.
 We actively do this to support the community that we are located in and to promote local employment and infrastructure.
 This includes utilising the services of local based SME’s for waste and recycling collection, office supplies, office cleaning and maintenance.

 Senior members of the Inntel team also support local business networking forums, these are not business opportunities but skill sharing groups so that other SME’s can learn and share skills amongst the various businesses.

 We also support the local community in other ways.
-This includes sponsorship of a local cricket club, fundraising events for local charities and work placements for local schools and colleges.
+This includes sponsorship of Coggeshall Cricket Club, Bures United under 7s football team, fundraising events for local charities and work placements for local schools and colleges.